cine-file/rate/README.md

 ### Optional AI Jury

 Set the optional Apps Script property `GEMINI_API_KEY` to enable the Gemini ranking jury.
+The backend uses the stable `gemini-3.6-flash` model.
 The AI may select and explain recommendations only from the TMDB-validated candidate list.
 For source-movie recommendations, the jury receives the user's actual overall score, category scores, category notes, overall notes, source keywords, director, genres, and runtime.
 The website displays whether Gemini ran, whether deterministic fallback was used, the eligible candidate count, and a safe AI error when applicable.
 If this property is absent or the AI call fails, the deterministic taste-ranking engine still returns recommendations.

 ### Deployment for This Version